Table of Contents

 Step One: Appointment Scheduling and Patient Intake

 Patient intake sounds straightforward, but AI agents can make it smarter.
+A well-designed healthcare AI agent can handle early scheduling steps, capture histories, and route patients before staff even pick up the phone.

 EHR Integration: Instead of requiring human intervention to enter answers to intake questionnaires into a patient’s chart, AI agents can integrate with your EHR to enter information free of human error.
 This also allows for automatic scheduling, as agents can peek into the EHR to find available appointment slots, removing the need for human intervention.
+When this works smoothly, an AI agent for healthcare becomes a reliable bridge between online forms, phone intake, and the live schedule.

 Triaging Appointments: Given the long wait times for primary care, it is helpful for clinics to triage patients based on priority.
-By fine-tuning agents to identify higher priority cases, clinics can bolster patient satisfaction and avoid overwhelming emergency care systems.
+By fine-tuning agents to identify higher-priority cases, clinics can bolster patient satisfaction and avoid overwhelming emergency care systems.

 Mental Health Screenings: